Ultimate Utah National Parks Itinerary: All You Need to Know

 Canyon aspens

 Drive the 41 miles from Logan to Bear Lake to enjoy orange and red Maples and bright yellows of Aspen clinging to the near vertical limestone cliffs.
 You can enjoy a picnic amid falling leaves at one of five picnic sites, Dewitt being one of my favorites.
 You can also stroll or bike on the river trail for a more leisurely pace.
 If hiking is more your speed, there are dozens to choose from.
 The most popular are Wind Caves (4 miles RT) and Crimson Trail (4.7 miles loop), with views of the canyon that will take your breath away if the climb hasn’t already.
-Tony Grove has picnic sites nestled next to a lake ($10 day use fee) with a short one-mile hike that circumnavigates the water.
+Tony Grove has picnic sites nestled next to a lake ($ 10-day use fee) with a short one-mile hike that circumnavigates the water.

 Monte Cristo Highway (Highway 39)

 Definitely one of the lesser-known scenic highways.
 A drive through this 67-mile stretch, you see the brilliant colors of Aspens, Oaks, and Maple.
-You’ll pass by Pineview reservoir nestled under the peaks of Powder Mountain and Snowbasin ski resorts, then continue the trek following the South Fork of the Ogden River.
+You’ll pass by Pineview Reservoir, nestled under the peaks of Powder Mountain and Snowbasin ski resorts, then continue the trek following the South Fork of the Ogden River.
 If you travel the road from mid to late September, take the short side trip to Causey Reservoir, probably the most scenic reservoir in the state.
 Hike the Skull Crack to see the Kanokee salmon run.

 Gambel Oak and Aspens on the Skull Crack Trail